Signy Island: East coast

 To the south sits Caloplaca Cove, named by UK-APC after the abundant orange lichens of the genus Caloplaca, which encrust the sea cliffs around the cove.
 The south entrance of the cove is marked by Pantomime Point, on Gourlay Peninsula.

 Gourlay Peninsula is an irregularly-shaped ice-free peninsula, which is 0.1 nmi wide at its base and widens to 0.4 nmi, forming the southeastern extremity of Signy Island.
 The seaward end of the peninsula divides into three arms.
 It was surveyed in 1933 by DI personnel, and resurveyed in 1947 by FIDS.
 Pantomime Point is the northernmost of the three points, and Pageant Point is the central and highest of the three points.
 Both were named by FIDS for behavior observed in the penguin rookeries on the peninsula.
 The cove between Pantomime and Pageant Points is named Filer Haven, named by UK-APC for John Filer, a British Antarctic Survey biologist who fell to his death from the cliffs here in 1961.
-The third point is Gourlay Point, named by DI personnel, for engineer Ronald George Gourlay; the peninsula as a whole was named by UK-APC for the point.
+The third point is Gourlay Point, named by DI personnel after engineer Ronald George Gourlay; the peninsula as a whole was named by UK-APC for the point.

 South coast

 Moyes Point is a point on the southwest part of Signy Island, forming the east side of the southeast entrance to Fyr Channel.
 First charted in 1933 by DI personnel, it was surveyed by FIDS in 1956-58.
-In 1959 it was named by UK-APC for William Moyes, British government representative at Signy Island in 1912–13.
+In 1959 it was named by UK-APC after William Moyes, British government representative at Signy Island in 1912–13.

 To the east, the southernmost point of the island is Pandemonium Point, named by FIDS because of the ceaseless noise from the penguin rookeries on the west side of the ridge close north of the point.
 Clowes Bay is a bay 1 nmi wide, entered between the Oliphant Islands and Confusion Point on Confusion Island, along the south side of Signy Island.
 It was charted in 1933 by DI personnel who named it for Archibald J. Clowes, English oceanographer.
 East of Clowes Bay is Lenton Point, named in 1954 by UK-APC for radio operator Ralph A. Lenton of FIDS.
 Lenton Point marks the west side of Fur Seal Cove, which sits next to Gourlay Peninsula.
 The cove was named by the UK-APC for the large number of fur seals which frequent the cove and adjacent shore.
 Inland to the north of Lenton Point is the Hillier Moss, a wet, level, low-lying area, which has several small pools and extensive moss carpets.
 It was named by UK-APC for Edward R. Hillier, a BAS medical officer.